santosh-gh/k8s-03/README.md

     k get all

-# Configure and run the Order Build Pipeline
+# Configure and run the Order Build and Deploy Pipeline

     order-pipeline.yaml

-# Configure and run the Product Build Pipeline
+# Configure and run the Product Build and Deploy Pipeline

     product-pipeline.yaml

-# Configure and run the store front Build Pipeline
+# Configure and run the store front Build and Deploy Pipeline

     store-front-pipeline.yaml

-# Configure and run the rabbitmq Build Pipeline
+# Configure and run the rabbitmq Deploy Pipeline

-    order-pipeline.yaml
+    rabbitmq-pipeline.yaml

 # Write Kubernetes YAML Manifests for the applicatons